Phase Changes and Heat Transfer Unit Plan Mark as Favorite (49 Favorites)

 changes and states of matter with one or more of the following activities:

-- The activity, has students view, sort and classify pure substances and mixtures into the 3 common states of matter found in the laboratory.
+- The activity, Visualizing States of Matter has students view, sort and classify pure substances and mixtures into the 3 common states of matter found in the laboratory.
 It is also aligned with the NGSS.
 By the end of the activity, students will able to classify the three states of matter using molecular level particle representations, identify differences in the particle representations to classify them as pure substances, elements or compounds, and verbally explain the classification system they developed.

-- After exploring temperature and phase changes for water, use another lab, to help students investigate what happens when two liquids at different temperatures are mixed.
+- After exploring temperature and phase changes for water, use another lab, Understanding Specific Heat to help students investigate what happens when two liquids at different temperatures are mixed.
 This lab will help students understand that all liquids do not have the same heat capacity and behave differently with respect to heat transfer.

 Use one of these labs or activities to assess student understanding of the concepts of specific heat and heat transfer if you end your unit with a summative activity: